 Legend Lenarduzzi a champion in Vancouver

-Posted on 12 May 2012 in Canadian soccer history
+Posted on 12 May 2012 in Around the Soccer World

 Have Sam Lenarduzzi tell you, Vancouver Columbus was the best amateur team in all of Canada in 1968.
 Unfortunately, the record book won't tell you that.
 Instead, it shows Toronto Royals the victor in the annual Challenge Trophy national championship, played that year in Toronto.